MarkusBordihn/BOs-Advancements-Tracker/README.md

-# Advancements Tracker
+# Advancements Tracker and Overview

 Advancements Tracker is a Minecraft Forge Client Mod which give you an overlay which shows you the current process of your advancements to easier follow them.
-It will also add additional features to make archiving the advancements more interesting and meaningful.
+It will also add additional features to make achieving the advancements more interesting and meaningful.

 **WARNING: The 1.18.2 version is still in development, so it could include some error and ugly UI parts.**

 ## 🚀Features

+- Client side only, works with multiplayer server
+- Easy overview of advancements
+- Easy way to track specific advancements and their process

 ### 📜Advancements Overview